sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 2. :ref:`get-grid-certificate`, so that you can be identified on the Grid.
 3. :ref:`join-vo`, so that you can run your jobs on the Grid.

 The UI account will provide you with the proper environment to submit your jobs to the Grid.
-The Grid certificate is required to authorize you for using the Grid.
+The Grid certificate is required to authorise you for using the Grid.
 Finally, the :abbr:`VO (Virtual Organisation)` membership is based on your research domain (e.g. ``lsgrid`` for Life Scientists) and determines which resources you can use.

 These steps are described in this chapter.